MischaU8/yumyum/curves/join-curves-with-smooth-intersection_m51bOcK-fLo.md

-create a single curve if you don't want the transition to be linear simply double-click on the point where the two curves intersect and you're all set oh look at the time foreign
+create a single curve if you don't want the transition to be linear simply double-click on the point where the two curves intersect and you're all set